zeromq/libzmq/README.md

 ## License

-The project license is specified in COPYING and COPYING.LESSER.
+The project license is specified in COPYING.

 libzmq is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (LGPL) as published